Lachiemckbioinfo/fasta-tools/README.md

-# Fasta extractor
+# Overview
-Fasta Extractor is a straightforward Python script for extracting fasta sequences from a multifasta file using a list of sequence names.
-Fasta extractor uses Argparse and BioPython to parse input files and fasta sequences.

 ## Installation
-The only external requirement that Fasta Extractor needs is BioPython.
+The only external requirement that these scripts need is BioPython.
 This can be installed using pip.
 ```
 pip install -r requirements.txt
 ```

+# Fasta extractor
+Fasta Extractor is a straightforward Python script for extracting fasta sequences from a multifasta file using a list of sequence names.
+Fasta extractor uses Argparse and BioPython to parse input files and fasta sequences.

 ## Usage
 ```